sarkershantonu/Automation-Getting-Started/junit-easytest/README.md

 4. @TestProperties at class level

 # Where to use it
+1. When you have single test method with different type of input data
+2. When you want to provide data as parameter for your tests
+3.

+# Where not to use
+1. Performance tests, it will cause resource concurrence

 # This example does not contains
 1. Custom type which is supported by easy test.